 TO DO LIST: Wunderlist is, pound for pound, the very best online To Do list and capture system.
 I spend half my day here.
 There is some redundancy with my calendar, but that's fine by me, as I live in fear of forgetting an event of deadline.

-PROJECT MANAGEMENT: Asana - for major project management/workflows that won't fit within the Wunderlist construct.
-I am a relative newcomer to Asana, but my assistant and I use it for the many workflows we have for book releases and major project development.
+PROJECT MANAGEMENT: Quip - for major project management/workflows that won't fit within the Wunderlist construct.
+I am a relative newcomer to Quip, but my assistant and I use it for the many workflows we have for book releases and major project development.

 ONLINE TOOLS FOR READING, RESEARCH, and SHARING:

 Feedly, my favorite RSS feeder, pulls in stories from my favorite blogs

 Instapaper, I capture online stories here, then share to...